mmccall/eMcellent/README.md

 ### Functions

 The library has two entry functions; note that both functions are synchronous.
+In the browser, these can be accessed as elements of the mParse object (ex. `mParse.parseLine();` ).

 #### parseLine